I Want To...

-Intrauterine insemination (IUI) is a procedure designed to place sperm directly into a woman's uterus through artificial means.
-The sperm is prepared for this procedure in the laboratory and then deposited inside the endometrial cavity using a small catheter passed through the endocervical canal.
+Intrauterine insemination (IUI) is a procedure designed to place sperm directly into a woman’s uterus through artificial means.
+The sperm is prepared for this procedure in the laboratory and then deposited inside the uterine cavity using a small catheter passed through the cervical canal.

 IUI is recommended for patients:

-- who do not produce cervical mucus around the time of a natural ovulation or after ovulation induction with clomiphene citrate (Clomid® or Serophene®)
+- who do not produce cervical mucus around the time of a natural ovulation or after ovulation induction with clomiphene citrate or letrozole.

-IUI can be performed during a natural ovulation cycle, or with ovulation induction with clomiphene citrate (Clomid®) and human menopause gonadotropins.
-In general, after the administration of the ovulation induction medication, the follicular development is monitored by pelvic ultrasound and by estradiol and LH determination in blood.
+IUI can be performed during a natural ovulation cycle, or with ovulation induction medications.
+In general, after administration of the ovulation induction medication, an ultrasound will be performed to monitor egg development in the ovaries.
+Hormone levels will also be checked to pinpoint ovulation.

 Once the time of ovulation is predicted, a semen sample will be produced by the partner in the andrology lab.
-The semen is processed through the special technique known as sperm wash, which consists of incubation and separation of the sperm to obtain the best quality sperm.
-The final sample will be placed inside the endometrial cavity using a catheter specially designed for IUI.
+The semen is processed through a special technique known as sperm wash, which consists of incubation and separation of the sperm to obtain the best quality sperm.
+The final sample will be placed inside the uterine cavity using a catheter specially designed for IUI.